Buchaechum: Performances

 This dance is performed at many celebrations and events in Korea, and has become popular worldwide.
 Dancers use large fans painted with pink peony blossoms to create various formations that represent images such as birds, flowers, butterflies, dragons and waves.
 The dancers wear brightly coloured hanbok, the Korean traditional dress.
+Buchaechum is usually performed with minyo (folk song) or sanjo (instrumental solo) accompaniment, though court and ritual music is often used as well.